instancio/instancio/website/docs/user-guide.md

     <lnum>2</lnum> Scope a selector to the specified class<br/>

-To illustrate how scopes work we will assume the following structure for the `Person` class:
+To illustrate how scopes work we will assume the following structure for the `Person` class.

+#### Person class structure
 ``` java linenums="1" title="Sample POJOs with getters and setters omitted"
 class Person {
     private String name;